 Range shifts in relation to climate

 Nearest climatic neighbour analyses revealed that both upslope and downslope shifts were predicted by temperature change at range limits (Fig. 1c).
 For low elevation species, a simple overall warming model (i.e., all upwards shifts) was the best predictor, but this model, as well as each of the climate-based predictions, was not significantly better than random (Fig. 4).
 For high elevation species, change in minimum annual temperature was the best predictor of the direction of range limit shifts, and explained 74.1% of range limit shifts observed.
 However, change in minimum temperature was only a slight improvement over an overall warming model (72.4% of shifts), local mean annual temperature change (69.2% of shifts), and local maximum annual temperature (72.0% of shifts).
-Predictions from all four temperature variables were significantly different from random (Fig. 4, p < 0.05).
+Predictions from the four temperature variables were significantly better than random (Fig. 4, p < 0.05).
 Mean annual precipitation (40% of shifts) explained fewer shifts than random, although not significantly less (p = 0.21).

 Our nearest climatic neighbour analysis also identified climatic conditions that are disappearing from the landscape (i.e., a reduction of their historical geographic representation to less than half in the modern era).
-Twenty-one of the historical sites in our study had climatic conditions that fit this definition of disappearing climates for at least one climate variable.
+Twenty-one of the 134 historical sites in our study (15.7%) had climatic conditions that fit this definition of disappearing climates for at least one climate variable.
 Minimum annual temperature showed the most substantial effect with values at 15% of historical sites disappearing from the modern landscape.
 Mean annual temperature (1.5% of historical sites), maximum annual temperature (3.7% of historical sites), and mean annual precipitation (0 historical sites) did not decline as dramatically across the landscape.